gmlewis/Graphite/tools/graphite-mcp-client/README.md

 6. zoom_to_fit                     → "Zoomed to fit"
 ```

-Total: 6 tool calls, ~4 layers, hundreds of elements.
-The key insight: put as
+Total: 6 tool calls, 3 dispatches, ~82 layers, hundreds of elements.
+The key
-much as possible into the `import_svg` SVG string so it all becomes one layer
+insight: put as much as possible into the `import_svg` SVG string so it all
-group.
-Use `create_path` only for individual complex curves that are easier to
+goes through one dispatch.
+Use `create_path` only for individual complex curves
-express as standalone path data.
+that are easier to express as standalone path data.

-**What NOT to do:** calling `create_rectangle` 169 times creates 169 separate
+**What NOT to do:** calling `create_rectangle` 169 times issues 169 separate
-layers and slows the browser to a crawl.
-Use `import_svg` with 169 `<rect>`
+dispatches and creates 169 layers, which is slow.
+Use `import_svg` with 169
-elements (1 layer group) or `batch_create` with 169 shapes (1 layer group)
+`<rect>` elements (1 dispatch, 169 layers) or `batch_create` with 169 shapes
-instead.
+(1 dispatch, 169 layers) instead — both are much faster.

 ## Troubleshooting